mustapha3108/NS3-Volte-simulation-with-the-EVS-codec/README.md

 it has functions to adjust jitter and packet loss

-i really delete much of the comments tbh
+i really didn't delete much of the comments tbh

+i hated this, it was pain